-- Establishing and implementing an effective health and safety management system; - Chairing the College's Health and Safety Committee, which has the responsibility for devising and monitoring the Health and Safety Policy and related procedures; - Raising the awareness and profile of health and safety across the College; - Implementing and monitoring procedures to ensure that good health and safety standards are maintained, encouraging a good Health & Safety culture; - Ensuring that wilful breaches of the health and safety regulations by anyone using College premises, be they staff, students or visitors, are reported to a member of the Senior Leadership Team; - Maintaining fire safety procedures throughout the college in line with the Regulatory Reform (Fire Safety) Order 2005 and other related legislation, ensuring regular testing of the alarms and fire drills are carried out. - Monitoring risk assessments, safe systems of work, methods of work, maintenance, cleaning of plant and machinery in all departments and ensure that they comply with manufacturers' recommendations; - Monitoring and ensuring that arrangements exist for emergency procedures covering fire, explosion and accidents/incidents/near misses; - Delivering (when possible) staff development and staff induction sessions on health and safety matters; - Monitoring college first aid arrangements reporting statistics to the Health & Safety committee - Implementing and maintaining health and safety inspections using both internal and external resources where appropriate; - Providing specialist health and safety advice across College as required and ensuring that designated safety representatives are aware of key issues that affect their designated areas; - Seeking specialist advice as required and endeavouring to reflect accepted best practice within the College health and safety procedures; - Ensuring the systematic reporting of health and safety matters under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 and assisting where appropriate, with investigation of accidents/incidents at work, near misses and any complaints; - Reviewing health and safety procedures and assisting with the implementation and monitoring of specific health and safety objectives; - Ensuring that each academic area receives an annual (as a minimum) health and safety walk around inspection and audit - Being the main link between the College and its funding bodies on matters of health and safety (including the reporting of learner incidents). - Ensuring the Health and Safety Officer(s) carry out the employer Work Placement checks within the agreed timescales, in line with the current HSE guidelines, the college Health & Safety Work Experience Procedure and notifying the relevant teams of any subsequent issues - Overseeing Water Safety Management procedures in conjunction with the Estates Manager throughout the college including planned water testing and sampling of each building.
+- Establishing and implementing an effective health and safety management system; to meet the College needs - Chairing the College's Health and Safety Committee, which has the responsibility for devising and monitoring the Health and Safety Policy and related procedures; - Producing an annual Board report on Health and Safety management within the Colleges. - Raising the awareness and profile of Health and Safety across the Colleges; - Implementing and monitoring procedures to ensure that good health and safety standards are maintained, encouraging a good Health & Safety culture; - Ensuring that wilful breaches of the health and safety regulations by anyone using College premises, be they staff, students or visitors, are reported to a member of the Senior Leadership Team; - The Health and Safety Manager will act as the Weymouth campus Chief Fire Safety Officer and the Head of Estates at the Kingston Maurward campus the same.
+They will maintain fire safety procedures throughout the colleges in line with the Regulatory Reform (Fire Safety) Order 2005 and other related legislation, ensuring regular testing of the alarms and building fire drills are carried out.

-Overseeing Electrical Safety Management procedures in conjunction with the Estates Manager and ICE Coordinator throughout the college ensuring planned electrical testing take place.
+- Monitoring risk assessments, safe systems of work, methods of work, maintenance, cleaning of plant and machinery in all departments and ensure that they comply with manufacturers' recommendations; - Monitoring and ensuring that arrangements exist for emergency procedures covering fire, explosion and accidents/incidents/near misses; - Delivering (when possible) staff development and staff induction sessions on health and safety matters; - Managing college first aid arrangements & reporting statistics to the Health & Safety committee - Implementing and maintaining health and safety inspections using both internal and external resources where appropriate; - Providing specialist health and safety advice across College as required and ensuring that designated safety representatives are aware of key issues that affect their designated areas; - Seeking specialist advice as required and endeavouring to reflect accepted best practice within the College health and safety procedures; - Ensuring the systematic reporting of health and safety matters under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 and assisting where appropriate, with investigation of accidents/incidents at work, near misses and any complaints; - Reviewing health and safety procedures and assisting with the implementation and monitoring of specific health and safety objectives; - Ensuring that each academic area receives an annual (as a minimum) health and safety walk around inspection and audit - Being the main link between the College and its funding bodies on matters of health and safety (including the reporting of learner incidents). - Ensuring the Health and Safety Officer(s) carry out the employer Work Placement checks within the agreed timescales, in line with the current HSE guidelines, the college Health & Safety Work Experience Procedure and notifying the relevant teams of any subsequent issues. - Reviewing and approving risk assessments for both onsite and offsite college activities. - Overseeing Water Safety Management procedures in conjunction with the Estates Manager at the Weymouth Campus and Head of Estates at the Kingston Maurward campus, including planned water testing and sampling of each building. - Overseeing Electrical Safety Management procedures in conjunction with the Estates Manager at the Weymouth Campus and Head of Estates at the Kingston Maurward campus, ensuring planned electrical testing takes place. - Overseeing Asbestos Safety Management procedures in conjunction with the Estates Manager at the Weymouth Campus and Head of Estates at the Kingston Maurward campus, including planned reviews of the Asbestos survey report ensuring its updated bi-annually. - Where required, reporting incident and near miss data H&S data to LANDEX, Landex 'Land based Colleges & Universities Aspiring to Excellence',